Stamp Duty Calculator

 Only if your contract was exchanged on or before 6 March 2024 without any variation or assignment of rights since that date.
 All other purchases are subject to the post-abolition rules where MDR is simply not available.
 If you exchanged before that date, take specialist SDLT advice to confirm the position before filing your return.

-We're using the annexe as an office, not a home.
+We are using the annexe as an office, not a home.
 Does it still count?

 Classification depends on whether it has the physical characteristics of a dwelling, not its current use.
-An annexe that is physically self-contained — with independent access, kitchen, and bathroom — may still be treated as a separate dwelling even if it is used as an office.
+An annexe that is physically self-contained, with independent access, kitchen, and bathroom, may still be treated as a separate dwelling even if it is used as an office.
 HMRC will look at what the building is capable of being used for, not what it is currently used for.

 The mortgage structure does not affect SDLT classification.
 SDLT is based on the legal and physical characteristics of the property, not how it is financed.
-A single mortgage covering both the main house and annexe does not make the annexe integrated — and separate mortgages do not make the annexe a separate dwelling.
+A single mortgage covering both the main house and annexe does not make the annexe integrated, and separate mortgages do not make the annexe a separate dwelling.
 The physical facts of the property are what matter.

 Emma Richardson, MRICS